projectacrn/acrn-hypervisor/doc/tutorials/debug.rst

 ACRN Log
 ********

-ACRN log provides console log and mem log for a user to analyze.
+ACRN log provides a console log and a mem log for a user to analyze.
 We can use console log to debug directly, while mem log is a userland tool used to capture an ACRN hypervisor log.